Ready for an amazing 2 days in Porto? This guide for one of the best cities in Northern Portugal has got you covered!

 I strongly suggest exploring Duorro Valley as a day trip from Porto!

-I’m eagerly looking forward to going back.
 I have such wonderful memories of it and I often recommend others to make sure they prioritize the day trip.
 Seriously, you won’t regret it!

 Conclusion

-It’s easy to get there from Lisbon, and also makes a great central hub before flying out to the rugged island of Madeira.
+It’s easy to get there from Lisbon, and it also makes a great central hub before flying out to the rugged island of Madeira.

 It goes without saying that Porto is worth visiting.